 To facilitate engagement, RICs offer mini grants to local organizations and schools in support of informal STEM learning.
 To date, 27 mini grant projects serving more than 6,095 people have been funded.
 The Navapache RIC funded 48% of the projects, Graham-Greenlee and Verde Valley RICs each funded 19%, and Cochise County RIC funded 15%.
-Projects included participation and registration costs for an existing program, materials for use in a new program, materials for use in an existing program, materials not tied to a specific program, and the creation of a new program.
+Projects included participation and registration costs for an existing program, materials for use in a new program, materials for use in an existing program, and the creation of a new program.